 Over 70% of all blind people do not work.
 While there are likely some folks with additional conditions that make it more challenging to work, being blind in and of itself does not make a person unemployable.

 It’s the combination of lack of societal support, the challenge of getting access to a job that will make reasonable accommodations, and employers that will work past their biases in order to gain the best possible employee.

 What can you do?

 - If you have friends or family members who are employers, HR representatives, or otherwise involved in hiring decisions, make sure they understand your condition and the general issues that people with disabilities face when applying for work.
-This may help them respond better with a visibly disabled person or a person with resume gaps due to an invisible illness applies for work with them.
+This may help them respond better to a visibly disabled person or a person with resume gaps due to an invisible illness applying for work with them.

 - Go out in public and normalize your condition.
 The less exposure people have to us, the more apt they are to be uncertain about how to behave or what to do.
 By going out and participating in society, you are showing everybody you see that people with disabilities are people, first and foremost.

 - Keep an eye out for accessibility features or the lack of them.
 If you see stores that state that they are accessible, but aren’t(like having a step to come in), please call them on it, and help them understand what accessible really means.